By: Marilyn L. Davis

-- We would be open to publishing new, seasoned, or somewhere in-between writers.
+- Be open to publishing new, seasoned, or somewhere in-between writers.

-- We would communicate with all who submitted in a timely manner.
+- Communicate with all who submitted in a timely manner.

 - Create an encouraging climate

 - Develop a community of writers.

-- We would publish “how-to’s,” memoirs, grammar instruction, poetry, and essays.
+- Publish “how-to’s,” memoirs, grammar instruction, poetry, and essays.

-- We would look for the bones in the writing.
+- Look for the bones in the writing.

-- We would not make people jump through unnecessary hoops.
+- Not make people jump through unnecessary hoops.

-- We would offer sound editing advice and see what the writer did with it by asking for a “revise and resubmit,” giving the writer another shot at publication.
+- Offer sound editing advice and see what the writer did with it by asking for a “revise and resubmit,” giving the writer another shot at publication.

 - Publish a variety of genres.

 - Respond to comments.

 Now that we had our absolutes, we launched several campaigns to attract new writers.
 We were certain that writers would flock to the site to submit a guest post.
 We might have been somewhat naïve, because the reality was that we had to prove ourselves, too.

 We worked hard and did, but as we say in the south, “That’s all water under the bridge.”